cakephp/docs/en/appendices.rst

 ##########

-Appendices contain information regarding the new features introduced in 1.3, migration path from 1.2 to 1.3 and 2.0 migration guide.
+Appendices contain information regarding the new features introduced in 2.0, and the migration path from 1.3 to 2.0.

 2.0 Migration Guide
 =========================